Last updated 23 mars 2023- Average reading time: over 10 minutes

-The deaths caused by cardiac disease was 699,697, and 553,251 deaths were caused by cancer (American Iatrogenic Association 2002).
+The deaths caused by cardiac disease were 699,697, and 553,251 deaths were caused by cancer (American Iatrogenic Association 2002).

-In France, in 2004, the number of deaths resulting from iatrogenesis was higher than 10,000, and 3.19% of hospital stays were due to medical errors and medication errors.
+In France, in 2004, the number of deaths resulting from iatrogenesis was higher than 10,000, and 3.19% of hospital stays were due to medical and medication errors.

 No realistic study relating to the amounts involved was to be found.
 But the causes of the phenomenon are known.

 Better information systems could play a part in cutting this figure.
 This reduction is one of the goals of the Personal Medical File.

-Health care fraud is also a significant challenge.
+Healthcare fraud is also a significant challenge.

 Just think about it.

 - In the United States, between $75 billion and $250 billion, according to the FBI, are lost to fraud.
-In 2019, $3,80 billion or $3.8 trillion, and so 17,7% of GDP was dedicated to health care spending.
+In 2021, $4 trillion was dedicated to healthcare spending.

 - On average, around 6% to 10% of spending in the healthcare sector is lost to fraud, according to the European Healthcare Fraud and Corruption Network (EHFCN).
 Europe spent €1.5 trillion on healthcare in 2019.
 Over €150 billion were lost in that year alone.

 2. Focusing the work of Healthcare professionals on patient health

-Most programs in this area aim to facilitate information exchanges, helping healthcare professionals to concentrate on care and treatment rather than management.
+Most programs in this area aim to facilitate information exchanges, helping healthcare professionals concentrate on care and treatment rather than management.

 In France, with the universal health care SESAM Vitale program, for example:

-- patients are now reimbursed after five days, rather than after 2-3 weeks (due to paperwork).
+- Patients are now reimbursed after five days rather than after 2-3 weeks (due to paperwork).

-The introduction of electronic claim forms and the cut in the number of statement sheets means that 3,6 billion A4 sheets of paper are saved per year.
-They are no longer produced, printed, distributed, stored, or destroyed.
+The introduction of electronic claim forms and the cut-statement sheets means that 3,6 billion A4 sheets of paper are saved annually.

-3. Coordinating & optimizing information-sharing
+3. Coordinating and optimizing information-sharing

 Ambition: optimize the use of medical data.
-Patient's Electronic Medical Record (smart EMR) ensures that all their medical information can be accessed by healthcare professionals, whenever and wherever.
+Patient's Electronic Medical Records (smart EMR) ensure that healthcare professionals can access all their medical information whenever and wherever.